Reflecting On Women in STEM – Part Three: Reflecting Back, but Looking Forward

 The BBC recognised her as one of the world’s top 100 influential and inspiring women for 2020 after being at the forefront of Singapore’s response to COVID-19.
-Previous to that, she has managed the response during the Middle East Respiratory Syndrome (MERS), Influenza A virus subtype H7N9 (bird flu), dengue fever, Zika outbreak, Monkey Pox, Nipah, and the severe acute respiratory syndrome (SAR) outbreak.
+Previous to that, she has managed the response to the Middle East Respiratory Syndrome (MERS), Influenza A virus subtype H7N9 (bird flu), dengue fever, Zika outbreak, Monkey Pox, Nipah, and the severe acute respiratory syndrome (SAR) outbreak.
 Dr Yee-Sin was also responsible for establishing the first HIV programme and patient clinic centre in Singapore.

 “We can be resilient enough to get through this year.
 It’s a time to concentrate on what really matters: health, education and good relationships with others.”

 Professor Sarah Gilbert is a professor in Vaccinology at the University of Oxford and co-founder of Vaccitch (a biotechnology company that develops vaccines and immunotherapy for infectious diseases and cancer).
 Professor Gilbert has a distinguished career, having led the development of vaccines against influenza, the universal flu, malaria, and the first trial of the Ebola vaccine.
 However, she is more recently renowned for the co-development of the Oxford-AstraZeneca COVID-19 vaccine with the Oxford Vaccine Group.
 Professor Sarah Gilbert is the Keynote Speaker, opening this year’s 62ndLIYSF.